The School of Nursing operates on a semester system. Each semester is 18 weeks. The academic year begins mid-August and ends mid-May.

 Tuition at Graham Hospital School of Nursing is comparable to other hospital-based diploma programs.
-The Coordinator of Admissions, Recruitment, and Financial Aid maintains catalogs from other schools which include tuition and fees.
+The coordinator of Admissions, Recruitment, and Financial Aid maintains catalogs from other schools, which include tuition and fees.

-Approximately 4 weeks after the start of each semester, two copies of the billing form are provided for each student.
+Approximately four weeks after the start of each semester, two copies of the billing form are provided for each student.
 Upon receipt of the two copies of the billing form the student is to:

 All student aid including loans is applied directly to the student account.
 If a balance remains, students may utilize a payment plan to pay the balance.
 The payment plan will allow students to make three equal monthly installments due no later than the 1st of the month.
 Fall semester payments are due October, November, and December.
 Spring semester payments are due March, April, and May.
 Payments not received by the due date will be assessed a $25 fee.
 The payments should be paid to the cashier in the Business Office on the main floor of the hospital.
 If the billing reflects a credit due, students will receive their credit check from the Financial Aid Office.